santisoler/handbook-ubc/README.md

 Summer researchers must follow [UBC's Student code of conduct][ubc-student-coc] and the [EOAS Code of Conduct][eoas-coc].
-Any violation of these Code of Conducts can be reported to [Santiago Soler](mailto:ssoler@eoas.ubc.ca) or using the appointed channels for reporting unacceptable behaviours.
+Any violation of these Code of Conducts can be reported to [Santiago Soler](mailto:ssoler@eoas.ubc.ca), [Lindsey Heagy](mailto:lheagy@eoas.ubc.ca) or using the appointed channels for reporting unacceptable behaviours.

-When interacting with open-source software communities, either in person or online, summer researchers are required to follow to the communities' Code of Conduct.
+When interacting with open-source software communities, either in person or online, summer researchers are required to also follow the communities' code of conduct.
 For example, when interacting with communities like [SimPEG][simpeg] or [Fatiando a Terra][fatiando] by asking questions in their communication channels, opening issues or pull request, etc., one needs to adhere to their